levmueller/Gradeboost./README.txt

 Prerequisites
 ------------
 - Required libraries: The required libraries for streamlit purposes are listed in the file requirements.txt.
-Other
+Other required libraries      are listed at the top of the files 'Home.py', 'Questionnaire.py' and 'Report.py'.
 - GitHub API-Key: required for certain functionalities

 Setup Instructions